-From Cologne, Antwerp, Rotterdam, Amsterdam, Cruising Day, Koblenz, Speyer, Strasbourg (Kehl) and Mainz to Rüdesheim back to Cologne.
+From Cologne to Antwerp, Rotterdam, Amsterdam, Cruising Day, Koblenz, Speyer, Strasbourg (Kehl), Mainz and Rüdesheim to Cologne.

 Amsterdam is a city with an abundance of water.
 With around 200 canals, moats, locks and other similar bodies of water, this European city welcomes you on a reflective tour of the canals.
 Lean back and take in the diversity of the capital city whilst the boat floats gently through the canals.
 The main canals Singel, Herengracht, Keizergracht and Prinsengracht flow through the city centre.
 You can book canal tours quickly and easily in the city, for example in the central station.